Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Celebrity’s Captain’s Club loyalty program breaks down into six different tiers: Preview Level (prior to sailing), Classic Level, Select Level, Elite Level, Elite Plus Level, and Zenith Level.

-Points for these loyalty levels are earned based on two things: the stateroom category and the length of the sailing.
+Points for these loyalty levels are earned based on the stateroom category and the length of the sailing.

 Let’s take a look at what perks are awarded for each level in Captain’s Club.